Top Culinary and Restaurant Experiences in New Iberia Area

 Iberia Parish is home the towns of New Iberia, Delcambre, Avery Island and others and it sits in the heart of the Bayou Bounty culinary trail.
 The area is rich in culinary experiences and famous foods like TABASCO® brand pepper sauce and KONRIKO® rice and seasonings.
 The area is abundant with locally grown produce and delicious seafood.
 See what flavors you can discover.

 Enjoy the charm of a bygone era and genuine Cajun hospitality at the historic Conrad Rice Mill, built in 1912.
 The mill is America’s oldest operating rice mill and a rare surviving example of a factory using a turn-of-the-century, belt-driven power transmission.
 A substantial portion of the mill’s original equipment is still in use today.
-Shop at the KONRIKO® Company Store, which offers rice from the mill, local seasoning products, as well as other food items, cookbooks, crafts, music and souvenirs from Cajun Country.
+Shop at the KONRIKO® Company Store, which offers rice from the mill, local seasoning products, as well as other food items, cookbooks, crafts, music and souvenirs from the region known as Acadiana.
 Free samples available.
 For any dietary concerns, there are many gluten free offerings.

 Iberia Parish’s fresh harvest from local farms and the local waters are ready for you to take home at the many farmers markets around the area.
 Local produce, seafood and handmade goods are available at the Teche Area Farmers Market and Da Berry Fresh Market in New Iberia, GLC Farmers Market in Loreauville and the Delcambre Seafood and Farmers Market in Delcambre.
 Custom farm tours, cooking demonstrations and workshops featuring grass-fed beef can be arranged at Gonsoulin Land and Cattle.

 This marketplace located on the South Pier at the Port of Delcambre enables consumers to contact seafood producers directly through their website to purchase fresh shrimp and other seafood as it arrives at the dock.
 Delcambre launched its own brand of frozen shrimp and drum, Vermilion Bay Sweet, which is available at local grocery stores.